Directed by: Timo Tjahjanto || Produced by: Sukdev Singh, Wicky V. Olindo, Abimana Aryasatya

 Tjahjanto runs into problems when he abandons this deliberate pace around the one-hour mark, whereby our demonic villains begin to show themselves too often and weaker castmembers (in particular, a cringe-worthy Pevita Pearce) are elevated to supporting villain status.
 Multiple scenes overstay their welcome and crank the gratuitous violence past eleven; dialogue also grows more plentiful in the second act, further overstuffing numerous sequences that, in hindsight, either should’ve been cut or replaced with quieter scenes.

 The second weakness of Devil is its complete lack of levity, its utter humorlessness, which ties into the aforementioned exhausting pace of its second half.
 While the story’s conclusion is satisfying and Islan’s final confrontation with Marini and Pearce, entertaining, Devil showcases Tjahjanto’s total inability to not take his movies 100% seriously 100% of the time.
 I don’t believe Tjahjanto has a whimsical bone in his body, as all his films, both good (Killers, The Night Comes for Us) and mediocre (Headshot, this film) lack any sense of humor or self-awareness, whatsoever; one only ever laughs during his films in spite of their tonal severity, like watching a charismatic yet self-serious boxer demolish his opponents with bemusement.
-Almost nowhere in the Mo Brothers filmography does this hardnosed, tonedeaf quality feel more prominent, which is ironic given how devotional Devil feels to Evil Dead in every way except its absurdist humor.
+Almost nowhere else in the Mo Brothers filmography does this hardnosed, tonedeaf quality feel more prominent, which is ironic given how devotional Devil feels to Evil Dead in every way except its absurdist humor.

 SUMMARY & RECOMMENDATION: As unsettling and stylish as it is stuffed with unlikable, uninteresting characters, Tim Tjahjanto’s latest horror effort is an unabashed love-letter to 1980s American horror, but is unable to replicate the best versions of all its elements.
 May the Devil Take You has a first half of impending dread to die for, yet stumbles in its second half as a result of its nonstop rhythm and uncut weak scenes bumping against its derivative narrative structure.